17+ Badass Bend Hikes to Conquer During Your Visit

 Experienced mountaineers only on this Bend hike!

-Be prepared for a scramble part of the way, and trekking poles are advised when hiking along the ridge.
+Be prepared for a scramble part of the way— spikes, a rope, and trekking poles are highly recommended.
 Much of the trail is exposed, and loose rocks can potentially cause a dangerous stumble.
-Also, spikes are a must, and bring a rope for further safety precautions.

 Once you reach the summit, the views of the surrounding peaks are jaw-dropping, and the feeling of adrenaline turns into pure ecstasy.
 Standing face to face with other mountains like North Sister and South Sister makes you feel on top of the world.